seb-hall/UniversalUI-Old/Applications/uDeploy/README.md

 Only available for Commercial users.

-For other users please refer to our 'Building with GCC' page for instructions on building with GCC using Terminal/Command prompt.
+For other users please refer to our 'Building with GCC' page for instructions on building with GCC using Terminal tools.